 - Any player may be goal keeper (i. e., enter the goal box and behave as goal keeper).
 However, once one player has entered the goal box for a team, this player will be the goal keeper for the remainder of the game.
-Subsequently, if any other player of this team enters the goal box, the newly entering player is treated as a field player. - Drop-in teams will not have a coaching robot. - No player may be ejected under 'Pushing' rules.
+Subsequently, if any other player of this team enters the goal box, the newly entering player is treated as a field player. - Drop-in games will each consist of one 10 minute half. - Drop-in teams will not have a coaching robot.

-- Each of the five players has a jersey number from the set $\{1, 2, 3, 4, 5\}$ . - Drop-in teams may not call any timeouts.
+- No player may be ejected under 'Pushing' rules. - Each of the five players has a jersey number from the set $\{1, 2, 3, 4, 5\}$ . - Drop-in teams will wear the cyan and magenta jerseys used in the RoboCup 2013 and RoboCup 2014 competitions.
+If your team owns these jerseys, please bring them. - Drop-in teams may not call any timeouts.